citizenweb3/.github/profile/README.md

 ## TL;DR

-Citizen Web3 was born in 2020, starting its foundations in anarcho-cap ideas, personal interest in creating a better society, community management, ecosystem development and networking.
+Citizen Web3, as a separate project, was born in 2020, finding foundations in ancap vibes, personal interest in building a better society, community management, ecosystem development and networking.
 Today, Citizen Web3 is an active member and builder of the web3 galaxy.
-We provide infrastrucure as a validator across the blockchain space, which allows us to work on various public goods projects and develop the space.
+We live web3.
+We breathe web3.
+We are web3.
+We provide infrastructure as a validator across the blockchain space, which allows us to work on various public goods projects and develop the space at our own pace.

 Our public projects include:
 - One of the oldest [web3 podcasts, about people that make web3 a reality](https://www.citizencosmos.space)